KennyHT/learn-kubernetes/labs/services.md

     kubectl apply -f manifests/pod.yaml

+Watch to see that the Pod is ready:

+    watch kubectl get pods

-And now, we can see one endpoint.
+Once it is, you can now see one endpoint.

     kubectl describe service kuard-service